-Locate the concentric vent/air termination using the following guide-
+Locate the concentric vent/air termination using the following guidelines:

-- 1. The concentric vent/air assembly must terminate as shown in Figure 84. - The vent and air piping connected to the termination assembly must comply with the instructions in this supplement. - 3.
+- 1. The concentric vent/air assembly must terminate as shown in Figure 82. - 2.
+The vent and air piping connected to the termination assembly must comply with the instructions in this supplement. - 3.
 You must consider the surroundings when terminating the vent and air: - a.
 Position the termination where vent vapors will not damage nearby shrubs, plants or air conditioning equipment or be objectionable. - b.
 The flue products will form a noticeable plume as they condense in cold air.
-Avoid areas where the plume could obstruct window views. - Prevailing winds could cause freezing of condensate and water/ ice buildup where flue products impinge on building surfaces or plants. - d.
+Avoid areas where the plume could obstruct window views. - c.
+Prevailing winds could cause freezing of condensate and water/ ice buildup where flue products impinge on building surfaces or plants. - d.
 Avoid possibility of accidental contact of flue products with people or pets. - e.
 Do not locate the termination where wind eddies could affect performance or cause recirculation, such as inside building corners, near adjacent buildings or surfaces, window wells, stairwells, alcoves, courtyards or other recessed areas. - f.
-Locate or guard vent outlet to prevent condensate damage to exterior finishes. - 4.
-Maintain clearances to termination as given below: - a.
-Vent outlet must be located:
+Locate or guard vent outlet to prevent condensate damage to exterior finishes.